-Firstly, we never look for trades in the market during the London Session (8:00am – 16:30pm UK time).
-This may sound odd, but our trade ideas are formed outside the hours of London trade, we never sit there scanning through the markets looking at opportunities during the important trading hours.
+Firstly, I never look for trades in the market during the London Session (8:00am – 16:30pm UK time).
+This may sound odd, but my trade ideas are formed outside the hours of London trade, I never sit there scanning through the markets looking at opportunities during the important trading hours.

 One of the things that I say regularly is that “there is always tomorrow and the markets are not going anywhere”.
 What you’ll find is that we’re never in a rush or itching to trade the market.
 The feeling that you have to be involved in something is probably the biggest killer of accounts in my opinion.
 I would rather take on a trader with poor risk management that doesn’t mind sitting out VS a trader with excellent risk management but has the urge to click and be in something constantly.
 Trading is a game of patience and discipline, not quick results.
-In short, we’re not afraid of sitting in cash if there’s nothing probable according to our strategy.
-Probability is what we trade, when that’s not in our favour, we simply do nothing.
-However, when things line up, that’s when we tell you about it.
-This structure and approach has been fundamental to our trading consistency.
+In short, I’m not afraid of sitting in cash if there’s nothing probable according to my strategy.
+Probability is what I trade, when that’s not in my favour, I simply do nothing.
+However, when things line up, that’s when I tell you about it.
+This structure and approach has been fundamental to my trading consistency.